 All content must be consistent with The Union’s policies including The Union’s equal opportunities policy and membership code.
 Potential breaches will be treated very seriously by The Union.
 Candidates should also be aware that they are responsible for any activities carried out by their supporters and the content that they distribute on your behalf or in your interest.

 As well as physical banners, props and posters, you can also produce your own election videos and upload them on to your own website and share on social media, but please keep in mind any costs (for example paying for a domain name) will need to be accounted for, recorded and receipted and cannot go over your budget of £50.
-If you decide to create a campaign video and upload it to YouTube then you can submit the link alongside your plain text manifesto by XX February 2025, 23:59.
+If you decide to create a campaign video and upload it to YouTube then you can submit the link alongside your plain text manifesto as long as it is submitted with your manifesto by 12 February 2025, 23:59.
+You will still be able to produce and upload a campaign video past the manifesto deadline, but the link will not be able to be included within your manifesto.

 Candidate Team